 Method #2: Low amount of water and humidity

 Another important role attributed to the cannabis resin is the preservation of fluids.
-Therefore, some argue that when cannabis is sprayed with a low percentage of moisture while maintaining a minimal irrigation regime, the plant actually causes more resin to prevent it from "sweating" and to lose important fluids.
+Therefore, some argue that when cannabis is sprayed with a low percentage of moisture while maintaining a minimal irrigation regime, the plant actually causes more resin to prevent it from "sweating" and lose important fluids.
 Some growers adopt only part of the system and keep the humidity low without saving water.

 Method #3: insert the plant into a "shock"